 Each of UB’s online education degrees require 30–33 credits.
 Full–time students can graduate in two or three semesters, while part–time learners earn their degrees in four or five semesters.
 None of these online master of education degrees confer New York teaching certification.

 Prospective students must hold a bachelor’s degree from an accredited institution.
 Along with an application fee, candidates should provide two letters of recommendation.

-UB is regionally accredited by the Middle States Commission on Higher Education (MSCHE).
-UB's teacher education program holds accreditation from the Council for the Accreditation of Educator Preparation (CAEP).
+University at Buffalo is regionally accredited by the Middle States Commission on Higher Education (MSCHE).
+UB’s teacher education program holds accreditation from the Council for the Accreditation of Educator Preparation (CAEP).